Spiritual Meaning of Halloween and Christianity

-Halloween is a fun, annual tradition when kids of all ages dress up and walk down the streets in their best spooky attire, scavenging for candies.
-Houses are decorated, horror stories abound and many adults do their best to join the fun by either giving out candies to the trick-or-treaters, dressing up, or both.
+Halloween is an annual tradition when kids of all ages dress up and walk down the streets in their best spooky attire, scavenging for candies.
+Houses are decorated, horror stories abound, and many adults do their best to join the fun by either giving out candies to the trick-or-treaters, dressing up, or both.
+But what does Halloween celebrate?
+What is the spiritual meaning of Halloween?
+Does Halloween and Christianity have anything to do together?

 Some people are quite uncomfortable with the idea of turning a pagan holiday into something that Christians celebrate.
 Yet, if you think about it, it is a smart strategy.
 It is like saying, “You celebrate this on that day?
 How about we celebrate Jesus on that very same day and forget about that lesser god?”
 Yet, the issue many have with Halloween is that, even as a somewhat Christianized holiday, it is still about death.